bbellify/sucsandsched-frontend/README.md

 - Build command:
     - CI=false npm run build
     - does something with ignoring errors, fixed something that strictmode didn't -- investigate

-### To Do
-1. Auth/login
-    - Sucs - when logged in, users can see progress of all users and complete days for themselves

-2. Home Component:
-    - adjust spacing at md breakpoint, add a little space between cards

-3. Close Offcanvas on link click
-    - maybe an onMouseExit? or equivalent

-4. Add upcoming races table, map over it for all upcoming races cards on Home component

-5. investigate netlify cli

-### Stretch
-1. User can upload own running schedule
-2. User can log own miles (public/private)
-3. User can see scoreboard of other users public logs